matsselen/pyolab/README.md

 * __commMethods.py__
 Communication with the IOLab hardware via the USB virtual com port.
+* __setupMethods.py__
+Focused on setting up the IOLab system, initializing the threads to fetch and analyze data, and calling code to analyze these data..
 * __dataMethods.py__
-Focused on decoding and organizing the data received from the IOLab system.
+Focused on decoding, organizing, and analyzing the data received from the IOLab system.
 * __iolabInfo.py__
 Code to provide callable information about the IOLab hardware & firmware (basically documentation).
 * __pyolabGlobals.py__